-Objective Performance Measure/Target 4/1/19-3/31/20 4/1/20-3/31/21 Provide online a basic summary of the number of licensed North Carolina drivers, which includes their age, race, sex and county of residence.
+Objective Performance Measure/Target 4/1/20-3/31/21 4/1/21-3/31/22 Provide online a basic summary of the number of licensed North Carolina drivers, which includes their age, race, sex and county of residence.
 (Note: the publication should include motorcycle endorsements, commercial licenses and learner's permits.)
 Annual online publication as part of NC Crash Facts.
-2019 NC Traffic Crash Facts Report will be completed soon.
 2020 NC Traffic Crash Facts Report will be completed soon.
+2020 NC Traffic Crash Facts Report was published, 2021 will be completed soon.
 Hold mini-assessment meeting(s) with key individuals in driver license sections to address the issues of the data dictionary and improve data quality control.
 Working on.
 Meeting delayed due to Covid-19 pandemic.
-Meeting delayed due to Covid-19 pandemic.
+Improved data dictionary with all of the fields.